szoftveres/RF_Microwave/em_antenna/915_pcb_yagi/README.md

 ### Build and measurements

-The build included the 4:1 SMD balun (Mini-Circuits TCN4-162+) as well as an SMA connector; resonance is a bit off from center frequency but the input return loss semms quite good within the intended band (902 MHz - 928 MHz).
+The build included the 4:1 SMD balun (Mini-Circuits TCN4-162+) as well as an SMA connector.

+VNA measurement largely agrees with the simulation, e.g. the return loss is better than -10dB between 850MHz and 950MHz, which conveniently gives ~100MHz bandwidth and very good match (S1,1 down to almost -20 dB) in the intended 915 MHz band.

 ![build_pcb](build.jpg)